MariaOlshanetska/NLP-CCiL-RussianDM/README.md

      It loads your fine-tuned token classification model from the Hugging Face Hub (with model ID `MariaOls/RussianDMtokenClassifier`).
 The model's classification head is reinitialized to work with 2 labels (0: non-marker, 1: marker).

 2. **Input Sentences**
    A list of sentences is hard-coded into the script.
-You can update the list in the script to analyze any Russian sentences you desire.
+You can update this list to analyze any Russian sentences you desire.

 3. **Tokenization & Offset Mapping**
    For each sentence: